Children’s Mental Health – Signs of Mental Illness In Children

 9. Post-Traumatic Stress Disorder (PTSD)

-PTSD arises when the children experiences, either directly or indirectly, traumatic events that are intense enough to challenge their understanding of safety and stability.
+PTSD arises when children experience, either directly or indirectly, traumatic events that are intense enough to challenge their understanding of safety and stability.

 10. Schizophrenia